 1st.
 Lt.
 Wayne Ross Fanson was born on July 9, 1908, in Mountain View, Kiowa County, Oklahoma.
 He was the son of Frederick W. Fanson and Rose A. Ross-Fanson.
 It is known he had an older brother, Frederick, and that his father was a department store manager.
 He attended the University of Oklahoma, was a member of the ROTC Program, and graduated with a degree in electrical engineering.
 Since he was in ROTC he received a commission with the rank of second lieutenant in the reserves about 1928.
 Sometime in the 1930s, his parents moved from Mountain View, but Wayne continued to live in the town.
+He married Delpha Irene Chipman, an English teacher at Mountain View High School, on June 21, 1935, in the home of her brother.
+In 1939, the couple became the parents of a daughter, Nancy Ann.
 In 1941, he was called to federal service and assigned to the 19th Ordnance Battalion at Fort Knox, Kentucky.

 In August 1941, the 19th went on maneuvers in Arkansas.
 While taking part in the maneuvers, A Company of the battalion received orders to return to Ft.
 Knox.
 Once there, the company was inactivated and activated the next day, August 17, as the 17th Ordnance Company and received orders to go overseas.
 It is not known if he was already a member of A Company, or if he replaced another man.